-total suspended particulates - Refers to the concentration of particulates in suspension in the air irrespective of the nature, source, or size of the particulates.
+total suspended particulates - The concentration of particulates in suspension in the air irrespective of the nature, source, or size of the particulates.

 transect - A line across an area being studied.
 The line is composed of points where specific measurements or samples are taken.